esscorp/s3-fine-uploader/README.md

 Best practices for storing upload meta data in the database:

-- **s3Bucket ENUM():** This useful when you want to move S3 assets to new buckets.
-No one is perfect.
+- **s3Bucket ENUM():** You might want to span multiple buckets.
+For example, when moving assets to cleanup bucket names.
-- **s3Key VARCHAR(60):** Stores the UUID plus the file extension.
+- **s3Key VARCHAR(46):** Stores the UUID plus the file extension.
+UUID's are 36 chars so that leaves 10 chars for the extension.
+Every time we have added path(s) info the s3Key we have regretted it.
 - **kind VARCHAR(10):** Stores the asset type ('PDF', 'JPEG', etc).
-- **filename VARCHAR(100):** Filename of the fie on the uploader's computer.
+- **filename VARCHAR(100):** Filename of the file on the uploader's computer.
 This can be useful when showing errors and such.
-Otherwise, the user loses all reference to what file was uploaded.
+Otherwise, the user loses all reference to what file name was uploaded.
 The user does not think in UUID.
+They think in file names.